Close-up of person and horse with their heads close to one another, looking into each other's eyes

 The screenshot on this page depicts a virtual communication practice session that was part of the Art of Veterinary Medicine 2 curriculum at OVC, facilitated by communications coach Dr. Jason Coe (second frame).
 At this point in the session, a student veterinarian (upper frame) was reviewing the on-screen student instructions prior to the meeting with the simulated client.
 An OVC graduate and veterinarian (third frame) was shadowing the training session in preparation for taking on the role of coach, and a second student veterinarian (bottom frame) was acting as peer-student coach.

-Because of the success of this learning model, the OVC student experience may be permanently altered in favour of a hybrid learning environment, where future students may receive their communications training in the context of both digital and in-person training sessions.
+Because of the success of this learning model, the OVC student experience has been permanently altered in favour of a hybrid learning environment for communications training, where students receive their communications training in the context of both digital and in-person training sessions.

 Two people shaking hands.
 One person is on one side of a laptop computer, and the other person appears to be inside the screen of the computer, with their hand reaching through the screen to connect with the hand of the other person.